Te Kura 0 Moturoa Established 1923

 If your child is to be absent from school for part of a day, you must sign them out and back in upon their return at the school office in the day book.

-If you intend to take your child out of school for longer than 5 day during school term time, you must notify the Principal.
+If you intend to take your child out of school for longer than five days during school term time, you must notify the Principal.

-It is the responsibility of the family to ensure correct medication and dosing instructions are written down clearly for the Office Administrator to administer the medication.
-Written consent is to be provided by you.
-There is a book to sign at our office with regards to this.
+It is the responsibility of parents/caregivers to ensure correct medication and dosing instructions are written down clearly for the Office Administrator to administer medication.
+You will be given a form to complete by Karlene.

 If you have to pass on a message, please do so at the school office.
 Karlene will pass on the information.

 This is our main form of communication.
-Newsletters are emailed to all families fortnightly.
-They are produced on even weeks.
+Newsletters are emailed to all families weekly.
+They are also uploaded to Educa.

-Families park out on the road.
+Please park on the road.
 The car park is a busy place and reserved for staff, visitors, couriers and those parents of children with special needs who have a current disability sticker.
-These families use the disabled parks close to the main corridor.

 When dropping off and picking up your child, please use the crossing and set a positive example for your child.
 The road is narrow and with cars parked either side visibility is poor.
 The safety of your child is paramount.